visulate/visulate-for-oracle/docs/pages/database-registration.md

 ## Database registration file

-The database registration file (/config/database.js in the diagram) exports a Javascript array objects with connection details for the Visulate account in each database (see [database setup guide](/pages/database-setup.html)).
+The database registration file (/config/database.js in the diagram) exports a Javascript array object with connection details for the Visulate account in each database (see [database setup guide](/pages/database-setup.html)).
 A sample file appears below.

 ```
 const endpoints = [